A tropical beach scene

 Creative industries

 Cardiff City Region is home to top quality TV and film companies such as Wolf Studios Wales and Whisper, an array of filming locations, highly skilled crew, and post-production facilities.
-It has a thriving games industry with companies like Rocket Science, a leader in game co-development and multiplayer engineering, as well as a flourishing music scene with grassroots venues such as Clwb Ifor Bach.
+It has a thriving games industry with companies like Rocket Science, a leader in game co-development and multiplayer engineering, as well as a flourishing music scene.

 Defence